nbpapps/WorkInProgress/README.md

 This code was written by Niv Ben-Porath

-My journey of implementing MVVM, POP and other aspect of iOS dev You can read abount it here - https://link.medium.com/9j7w6Lwxd5
+My journey of implementing MVVM, POP and other aspect of iOS dev You can read about it here - https://link.medium.com/9j7w6Lwxd5

 MVVM:
 * Updated IntradayViewController to use a ViewModel